-Let $(M, g)$ be a Lorentz manifold.
-Classical connections, as well as Cartan connections, are usually developed on the orthonormal frame bundle, but there is no harm to consider instead null frames.
-So, let $\widehat{M}$ be this space of null frames (in all tangent spaces of $M$).
+Let $(M, g)$ be a Lorentzian manifold.
+Classical connections, as well as Cartan connections, are usually developed on the orthonormal frame bundle, but there is no harm to consider null frames instead.
+So let $\widehat{M}$ be the space of null frames (in all tangent spaces of $M$).
 This is a $\O(1, n)$-principal bundle ($n +1 = \dim M $).